Identity Theft and the American Citizen

 What is Identity Theft?

-The first and most important step in avoiding identity theft is making sure sensitive information is protected.
+The first and most important step to avoid identity theft is making sure your sensitive information is protected.
 This includes monitoring all personal accounts, even (and especially) social media.
-Knowing exactly what information is posted both publicly and included in bank statements can make or break your data safety.
+Knowing exactly what information is posted publicly can make or break your data safety.
 Checking your bank accounts regularly, even daily, is the absolute best way to catch identity theft before it becomes consuming.

 - Choose tricky passwords.
 Don’t choose easily guessable information like the name of a pet or your mother’s maiden name, i.e., stuff accessible on a Facebook profile.